Notary | TEP | Department Head, Wills, Estates & Planning

 Anna leads KRB’s Wills, Estates and Planning group, counseling individuals, families, family office advisors, private trust companies, private equity fund partners and investment companies in transactions involving the preservation and governance of wealth and the transfer of assets.
 She works with professionals, including accountants and tax planners, to provide estate and later-life planning services that optimize wealth transfer and reduce estate conflicts.

 In addition to leading estate planning (which includes both domestic and international assets), including the preparation of final wills and testaments and protection mandates (formerly known as mandates in case of incapacity), Anna advises liquidators (formerly known as executors) on their duties administering the succession of a deceased (also known as an estate), including their duties in connection with the collection of assets, creation of required inventory lists, payment of debts, protection of property and allocation of remaining assets to the beneficiaries.
-Anna recognizes that administering an estate can be highly complex, and excels at creating order and clarity to define a path forward for her clients.
+She recognizes that administering an estate can be highly complex and excels at creating order and clarity to define a path forward for her clients.

 Chaire de recherche Antoine-Turmel sur la protection juridique des aînés

 Quebec Chamber of Notaries (Committee of Experts on Bill 18)